transientlunatic/notes-gravitation/gravity.rst

 The physics of gravity
 **********************

+.. math:: \require{physics}

 Thought experiments on gravitation
 ==================================

 Gravitational redshift
 ----------------------

 Imagine a particle of mass :math:`m` dropping through a distance :math:`h`; the particle starts with energy :math:`E=m` and ends with energy :math:`E=m+mgh`.
 We then send this back up to the first position, where it has energy :math:`E'`.
 We know :math:`E'=m`, since we’d have a way of making free energy otherwise!
 Thus

 .. math:: E' = m = \frac{E}{1+gh}

 Hence, travelling in a gravitational field causes photons to become redshifted.

 Schild’s photons
 ----------------